kstenerud/concise-encoding/ce-structure.md

 ### Padding

 Padding is **non-referring** and **invisible**.
 The padding type has no semantic meaning; its only purpose is for memory alignment.
 The padding type can occur any number of times before a CBE type field.
-A decoder must read and discard padding types.
+A decoder must consume and discard padding.
 An encoder may add padding between objects to help larger data types fall on an aligned address for faster direct reads from the buffer on the receiving end.

+**Note**: Unlike the other pseudo-objects, padding is allowed on the right-side of [combinations](#combined-objects).

 Padding is only available for CBE documents.